Visiting Fellows

 Eligibility Criteria

 SPURS is designed for mid-career professionals who hold positions of responsibility in public or private, for-profit or not-for-profit organizations concerned with urban, regional, and rural development.
 Successful candidates will have substantial backgrounds in fields as diverse as architecture, business, economics, engineering, geography, government, and sociology.
-The principal requirements for admission are an advanced degree or five or more years of work experience in a related field, or both; and a strong command of English as shown by a minimum TOEFL score of 100 on the internet-based test (or 600 on the paper-based test, 250 on the computer-based test).
+The principal requirements for admission are an advanced degree or five or more years of work experience in a related field, or both; and a strong command of English as shown by a minimum TOEFL score of 100 on the internet-based test (or 600 on the paper-based test, 250 on the computer-based test) or minimum IELTS score of 7.

 The Humphrey Fellowship Application